clem2507/nomics-AI/README.md

   <img src="https://user-images.githubusercontent.com/43852207/140625099-a3b752d7-290f-4f2c-9abb-baa92fc8834b.png" width="400" height="200">
 </p>

-The main pros of using the CNN for such a classification is its noise resistance as well as its ability to extract deep features independent from time.
-The CNN model is implemented using [Tensorflow Keras API](https://www.tensorflow.org/guide/keras/sequential_model) sequential architecture inside the _cnn_model.py_ file.
+The main pros of using the FCN for such a classification is its noise resistance as well as its ability to extract deep features independent from time.
+The FCN model is implemented using [Tensorflow Keras API](https://www.tensorflow.org/guide/keras/sequential_model) sequential architecture inside the _fcn_model.py_ file.
 With the objective of achieving the best results, a version of the keras tuner is included to find the best hyperparameters after performing random search.

 ### Recurrent Neural Network (RNN)